twitu/a-type-of-cloud/README.md

 The current cloud ecosystem has made huge strides in making powerful computing resources accessible.
 There is a cloud service for almost any use case that you can come up with and using it is as easy as plugging it into your application.

 However despite the advances, the cloud ecosytem is lacking tooling to reason across these different services.
-This makes it difficult to create applications that are correct, secure, efficient and that align with business requirements.
+This makes it difficult to create applications that are correct (i.e. respect invariants, satisfy property based tests across distributed components), secure, efficient and that align with business requirements.
 Briefly some of these shortcomings -

-* Infrastructure declaration and configuration and application logic exist in **separate paradigms** - AWS CDK is making great progress in fixing this [^2](#design-and-implementation-of-aws-cdk).
+* Infrastructure declaration, configuration and application logic exist in **separate paradigms** - AWS CDK is making great progress in fixing this [^2](#design-and-implementation-of-aws-cdk).
 * Infrastructure components are **not derived from application** logic - Punchcard project is trying to solve this [^5](#5-punchcard).
 * Most cloud services do not allow defining **application constraints** in terms of business metrics, for e.g. latency, throughput, cost, availability. - Kubernetes has some concepts of constraints, when it works within user defined distruption budget for new deployments [^6](#6-kubernetes-disruption-budgets).
 * Cloud systems lack tools to reason about performance bottlenecks, estimate cost and check logical invariants across multiple components **without running the application**.